Top 10 Corrupt Politician

 6. Senator Mitch McConnell

 Mr. Bates was United State Senator who also started a lobbying firm that soon became a very successful enterprise.
 He is the longest serving senator in US history.
-He, and his company, was found involved in number of unlawful activities.
+He, and his company, was found involved in number of unlawful activities and political corruption.

 7. Governor Rod Blagojevich